-- Supervision meetings are held termly for key persons. - Key persons are supervised by the setting manager or deputy. - Supervision meetings are held in a confidential space suitable for the task - Key persons should prepare for supervision by having the relevant information to hand.
+- Supervision meetings are held every 4-6 weeks for key persons.
+For part-time staff this may be less frequent but at least every 6-8 weeks - Key persons are supervised by the setting manager or deputy. - Supervision meetings are held in a confidential space suitable for the task - Key persons should prepare for supervision by having the relevant information to hand.